DEX-ware/fair-atomic-swap/README.md

-# RWorldSecCrossChainPayment
+# On the optionality and fairness of Atomic Swaps
-On the Real-world Security of Cross-Chain Payment Channels
+On the optionality and fairness of Atomic Swaps